AndieWill510/tinydoor/Options/041-keep-one-door-unlocked.md

 ## Reframe

 Planning is not pessimism.
-A named door is not doom.
 A script is not weakness.
 These are option-preservation tools.

 The goal is not to predict every emergency.
 The goal is to make one useful move easier to find when the mind narrows.
-A door you name before stress is easier to use during stress.

 That is not positivity.
 That is design.

 ## Move

-Before the next hard room, name one door: exit, text, script, quiet place, ride home, safe person.
+Before the next hard room, name one door: a script, a text, a quiet place or a ride home.
 Write it where you can find it, or tell one safe person.
 If all you can do is notice the door, that counts.

 ## Mercy

 You are allowed to prepare for hard things without being accused of making them happen.
-Preparation is not betrayal.
+Preparation is not betrayal of anyone.
 It is care for the future body that may need help quickly.

 ---